jaideep777/Consumer-resource-system/README.md

 All simulation parameters must be listed in an "execution configuration file" in the `exec_config` folder.
 For a correctly formatted example file, see "exec_config/execution_config_ki10.r".

+Fore more details on the format of the configuration files, see the documentation of the `Initializer` class in https://github.com/jaideep777/Flare.

 ### Simulate

 After setting the simulation parameters, run the executable as follows: